Last verified April 2026By @jamiesfinance

 Enter the dummy account details

-When asked for the account you want to switch from, enter your Chase dummy account's sort code and account number.
+When asked for the account you want to switch from, enter your dummy account's sort code and account number.

 6